-Douglas I. McCree Joel E. Rodgers
+Douglas I. McCree Martin Traber

-- > FOR the proposal to ratify the appointment of Malone Bailey LP as the company's independent auditor to audit the company's 2021 financial statements; - > FOR the proposal to approve an amendment to the company's Certificate of Incorporation, as amended, to increase our authorized shares of common stock, par value \$0.001 per share, from 30,000,000 to 350,000,000 shares and to increase our authorized shares of preferred stock, par value \$0.001 per share, from 5,000,000 to 150,000,000 shares. - FOR the proposal to approve the LM Funding America, Inc. 2021 Omnibus Incentive Plan. - FOR the proposal to approve, on an advisory, non-binding basis, the compensation of our named executive officers. - > FOR the proposal to approve, on an advisory, non-binding basis, the compensation of our named executive officers every three years. - FOR the authority to transact such other business as may properly come before the stockholders at the Annual Meeting.
+- > FOR the proposal to ratify the appointment of MaloneBailey, LLP as the company's independent auditor to audit the company's 2024 financial statements: - > FOR the proposal to approve an amendment and restatement of the LM Funding America, Inc. 2021 Omnibus Incentive Plan; - > FOR the proposal to approve, in accordance with Nasdaq Listing Rule 5635(d), the issuance of more than 19.99% of our outstanding common stock issuable upon the exercise of common warrants; - FOR the proposal to approve, on an advisory, non-binding basis, the compensation of our named executive officers; and - > FOR the authority to transact such other business as may properly come before the stockholders at the Annual Meeting.